wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Notes: N/A
   - Example: `--master-clock-rate 100e6`
 - `--tx-channel arg`
   - Description: Specify the Tx channel(s) for SDR frontend.
-The default value is 0, which mean 0-th channel.
+The default value is 0, which means 0-th channel.
 Multiple channel numbers are separated by a comma `,`.
 In multi-channel configurations, taking two combined X310s for example, you can specify `0,1,2,3` to use all 4 channels for Tx.
 You can also skip some of them, such as `0,2,3` which specify the 0-th, 1st and 3rd antenna for Tx.
   - Default: `0`
   - Value Range: N/A
   - Notes: